railnova/osrm-train-profile/README.md

 Inspiration for the code taken from [an old russian blog](https://web.archive.org/web/20170608052036/http://flexnst.ru/2015/11/20/osrm-railway-profile/) and [the car profile](https://github.com/Project-OSRM/osrm-backend/blob/master/profiles/car.lua)

+# How to run this?

+First, you will need to install the Docker daemon and osmium (`osmium-tool` on Ubuntu) on your machine.
+Then, run `make` to download the OSM data, filter and combine it and finally compute the routing graph.

+Last, run `make serve` to serve the OSRM server locally on port `5000`

 # License

 This code is under the 2-Clause BSD License.